-Just 1 km up the road from the road from the Whiteface Mountain Ski Resort is the entrance to the Veterans Memorial Highway.
+Just 1 km up the road from the Whiteface Mountain Ski Resort is the Veterans Memorial Highway’s entrance.
 Access to the Veterans Memorial Highway is covered by the Olympic Sites Passport.
-Otherwise, there is a $12 vehicle/driver fee and it’s $8 for each additional passenger.
+Otherwise, there is a $12 vehicle/driver fee, and it’s $8 for each additional passenger.
 Kids 6 and under are free.

 We were totally stunned by what we saw when we got to the top of the Whiteface Mountain Parkway.
 There’s a castle!
 Who would have thought there would be a castle in Lake Placid!
-The Whiteface castle is a popular spot for wedding photos, which we found out as there were no less than three photo sessions happening on the mountain when we got there.
+The Whiteface castle is a popular spot for wedding photos.
+We found out there were, at least, three photo sessions happening on the mountain when we got there.

 But what really blew our minds were the views.
-We ended up spending hours exploring the rocks and taking in the scenic image of Lake Placid from Whiteface Mountain.
+We ended up spending hours exploring the rocks and taking in Lake Placid’s scenic image from Whiteface Mountain.